 Why are people measuring and photographing my property?

 The City of Romulus is conducting re-inspections for every property in the City over a period of five years.
-Part of updating the assessing department records requires an exterior measurement of the home/building as well as measurements of any improvement on the property.
+Part of updating the Department of Assessment records requires an exterior measurement of the home/building as well as measurements of any improvement on the property.
 A photograph is taken for City records and for informational purposes.
-The photo will be extremely beneficial not only to assist the Assessing department, but also a reference for taxpayers, realtors, and appraisers.
-The State of Michigan requires the assessing department records to be as detailed and up to date as possible.
+The photo will be extremely beneficial not only to assist the Department of Assessment, but also a reference for taxpayers, realtors, and appraisers.
+The State of Michigan requires the Department of Assessment records to be as detailed and up to date as possible.

 Will everything on my property be measured and inspected?